-14 Best IP Hide Tools 2018
+14 Best IP Hide Tools 2022

 It also offers features like no logs policy, Automatic Kill Switch, and DNS leak Protection.

 Windscribe is a great VPN service that offers a really good free version.
-You can get 10 GB+ bandwidth for every month with 11 different locations for completely free.
+You can get up to 10 GB of data per month with 11 different locations for completely free.
 The free version also offers P2P, Adblock, and Firewall support.
 And, they don't log your browsing activities.

 Now, about the Premium versions...